 The Deep Sea Fishes form a special exhibit in an inner room.
-Here in the semi-darkness we view some of the hobgoblins of the ocean depths - many of them covered with jewels of phosphorescent light.
+Here in the semi-darkness we view some of the hobgoblins of the ocean depths-many of them covered with jewels of phosphorescent light.
 Fishes that live at great depths have to be able to endure enormous water pressure, low temperatures and total darkness.
 At one mile depth each square inch of surface of a fish's body is under a pressure equal to about one ton.
 But the pressure is equal in all directions.
 It permeates the whole body of the fish inside and outside and evidently does not injure the most delicate tissues.

-(Below) VIPER FISH (Chauliodus) PURSUING BIGHEADS (Melamphaes)

 A small exhibit in the left-hand corner of the central darkened room tells of the remarkable life-history in which there is a striking transformation of the "stalk-eyed fish" into a "Gleaming-tailed Sea Dragon."
 This exhibit is based on the investigations and material of Dr. William Beebe in connection with deep sea fishes taken off Bermuda.
-He proved that the minute "stalk-eyed fish," which carries its eyes out at the ends of long stalks, really grows up into the "Gleaming-tailed Sea Dragon" (Indiacanthus fasciola), formerly supposed to be a different species.

-The deep sea life is dependent ultimately upon the rain of food-bearing particles from the richer waters of the surface.
-The countless myriads of microscopic plants are absorbed by the microscopic animals and these by the billions of tiny copepods or shrimps, which in turn are devoured by the ravenous small fishes.
+He proved that the minute "stalk-eyed fish," which carries its eyes out at the ends of long stalks, really grows up into the Gleaming-tailed Sea Dragon" (Indiacanthus fasciola), formerly supposed to be a different species.
+The deep sea life is dependent ultimately upon the rain of food-bearing particles from the richer TUNA (Thunnus thynnus).
+A magnificent mounted tuna fish from the Exhibit of Game Fishes by the billions of tiny copepods or shrimps, which in turn are devoured by the ravenous small fishes.
 Many different kinds of deep sea fishes have the power of luminescence.
 In some fishes the surface of the body is studded with little glow lamps, each of which has a lens, a reflector and a gland for producing a substance called luciferin which emits a light when supplied with oxygen from the blood.
 The little shrimps and other creatures upon which the fish feeds are attracted toward the lights as the moth to the flame.
-The lights also enable fishes of the same kind to find each other and keep together in schools.

-Big Game Fishes.
-At the end of the Fish Hall toward the Roosevelt Memorial is the exhibit of Big Game Fishes, including many of great size taken with rod and line chiefly by Zane Grey and Michael also called Tunny and Horse Mackerel.
+The lights also enable fishes of the same kind to find each other and keep together in schools. waters of the surface.
+The countless myriads of microscopie plants are absorbed by the microscopic animals and these Big Game Fishes.
+At the end of the Fish Hall toward the Roosevelt Memorial is the exhibit of Big Game Fishes, including many of great size taken with rod and line chiefly perch, muskellunge, barracuda, yellowjack, Three fine specimens of the fishes caught and presented by Michael Lerner are exhibited in special cases as if rising through the water.
+One is the mounted skin Tunney and Horse Mackerel.
 It occurs in both the Atlantic and Pacific, and huge individuals may reach a weight of over 1000 pounds.

-NA (Thunnus thynnus).
-A mificent mounted tuna fish the Exhibit of Game

-The second specimen, a Blue Marlin (Makaira nigricans ampla), weighed 305 pounds and measured 10 feet in length.
-It was caught on rod and reel off Bimini, Bahamas, on July 2, 1934.
-A Mako Shark (Isuropsis mako), caught off Bimini, is shown making one of its characteristic leaps above water in search of food.

-The tuna, the swordfish, the marlin, the sailfish, and the mackerel are all related, belonging to the same suborder of fishes, the Scombroidei, a group which attains the acme of speed and streamlined form.
-There is probably more confusion about the marlin than about any other large game fish.

-This is due, first, to its similarity to its close

-relatives, the swordfish, the sailfish, and the spearfish; secondly, to the number of different kinds of the marlin itself.
-The sail of the sailfish is much higher and longer than that of the marlin.

-The swordfish in Case 42 shows a distinctly heavier body, longer and stouter sword, and shorter dorsal fin.

-The spearfish (Case 42) is a somewhat intermediate form.
-Its long dorsal fin is considerably lower than that of the marlins.

-On the wall in connection with the Big Game Fish exhibit may be found charts of the world record rod and reel catches.

-Lerner.
-The huge ocean sunfish, caught by Mr. Grey with harpoon and gaff, weighed nearly a ton.
-A 74-pound channel bass, a 668-pound broadbill, and a 758-pound tuna look down from the walls.

-The central feature of the Sailfish Group is the mounted skin of a fish caught off the rocky coast of Cape San Lucas, Lower California.
-It is shown in the act of leaping from the water in a desperate effort to shake the hook from its jaws.

-Many other fishes well known to anglers and sportsmen, or greatly desired as closer acquaintances, hang in these cases, such as salmon, trout, perch, muskellunge, barracuda, vellowjack, bonefish, etc.
+in these cases, such as salmon, trout,

-Three fine specimens of the fishes caught and presented by Michael Lerner are exhibited in special cases as if rising through the water.
-One is the mounted skin of a tuna (Thunnus thynnus) which measured 8 feet, 3 inches in length and weighed 555 pounds.
+of a tuna (Thumnus thynnus) which

+measured 8 feet, 3 inches in length and weighed 555 pounds.
 It was caught on a rod and reel off Wedgeport, Nova Scotia.
-This is the common or Bluefin Tuna.
+This is the common or Bluefin Tuna, also called

+bonefish, etc.